scylladb/scylladb/docs/getting-started/install-scylla/install-on-linux.rst

 (Optional) Install scylla-jmx
 -------------------------------

-    scylla-jmx becomes optional package from ScyllaDB 6.2, not installed by default.
+    scylla-jmx is an optional package and is not installed by default.
-    If you need JMX server, see :doc:`Install scylla-jmx Package </getting-started/installation-common/install-jmx>`
+    If you need JMX server, see :doc:`Install scylla-jmx Package </getting-started/installation-common/install-jmx>`.